Excellent

 Listed Buildings and Conservation Areas in DG8

-The DG8 area sits within one of Scotland's most historically significant districts.
-Dumfries and Galloway has 36 designated conservation areas and over 3,400 listed buildings in total, with 833 of those concentrated in the Mid Galloway and Wigtown West Ward.
-Buying a listed property, or one within a conservation area, carries specific obligations and risks that a survey can help you navigate.
+DG8 sits within one of Scotland's most historically important districts.
+Dumfries and Galloway has 36 designated conservation areas and over 3,400 listed buildings in total, with 833 of those in the Mid Galloway and Wigtown West Ward.
+Buying a listed property, or one in a conservation area, brings specific obligations and risks, and a survey can help bring those into focus.

-Listed buildings in DG8 are categorised as A (national or international importance), B (regional importance), or C (local importance).
-Any alterations or repairs to these properties require Listed Building Consent from Dumfries and Galloway Council, and using inappropriate materials - modern cement mortar on a lime-built structure, for example - can cause serious damage to the historic fabric.
-A Level 2 survey will flag where specialist advice or materials are required.
+Listed buildings in DG8 are placed in A, B, or C categories, with A for national or international importance, B for regional importance, and C for local importance.
+Any alterations or repairs need Listed Building Consent from Dumfries and Galloway Council, and the wrong materials, modern cement mortar on a lime-built structure for example, can cause real harm to the historic fabric.
+A Level 2 survey will point out where specialist advice or materials are needed.

-For properties at the more complex end - pre-1919 buildings with significant alterations, or those showing obvious structural movement - our surveyors may recommend upgrading to a Level 3 Building Survey, which provides a more detailed investigation and is better suited to properties with non-standard construction or known issues.
-We can advise on the appropriate survey level once we know the property details.
+For properties at the more involved end, pre-1919 buildings with significant alterations, or those showing obvious structural movement, our surveyors may advise a Level 3 Building Survey instead.
+That gives a more detailed investigation and suits properties with non-standard construction or known issues better.
+Once we know the property details, we can guide you on the right survey level.

 Rics Level 2 Home Survey Dg8